Mouse Test Toolbox

 DPI Test

-Detect mouse DPI accuracy and sensitivity calibration
+Detects mouse DPI accuracy and sensitivity calibration.

 Polling Rate Test

-Detect mouse USB polling rate (125Hz/500Hz/1000Hz)
+Tests mouse USB polling rate (125Hz/500Hz/1000Hz).

-Wheel Test
+Scroll Wheel Test

 中文版 English